Cooking up a delicious wish

 Budding chef Poppy has grown up with the smell of homemade food in her nostrils.
 A love of cooking has been instilled in her by her mother's mum and her father's Turkish mother.

-But the 7 year old’s time in the kitchen was paused just over a couple of years ago when mum Courtney noticed a lump in Poppy’s neck and a change in how her chest looked.
+But the 8 year old's time in the kitchen was paused three years ago when mum Courtney noticed a lump in Poppy's neck and a change in how her chest looked.

 Courtney, who was 32 weeks pregnant with her third child, took Poppy to Melbourne's Northern Hospital and then to The Royal Children's Hospital.